jfgodoy/battlesnake-tester/README.md

 Check it out at https://jfgodoy.github.io/battlesnake-tester

-The app allow you to import a game played in https://play.battlesnake.com/, navigate all the turns and create a test for your server.
+The app allow you to import games played in https://play.battlesnake.com/, navigate all the turns and create tests for your server.
+The test created are saved locally in your browser in a IndexedDB.

 This project is in active development.
 Suggestions of new features are welcome.

+Leave a star if you found this project useful :star:

+## Features

+- allow import a game from https://play.battlesnake.com/ and create a test
+- remove a saved test
+- change description of test
+- export test as curl

 ## TODO List

-- [x] remove a saved test
 - [ ] edit a saved test
-- [ ] export test to curl
 - [ ] export/import database
 - [ ] get played games for your snake in https://play.battlesnake.com/, to easily import them

-Leave a star if you found this project useful :star:
+## Acknowledgement

+Many thanks to the team [BattlesnakeOfficial](https://github.com/BattlesnakeOfficial) and its [board](https://github.com/BattlesnakeOfficial/board) project from were I borrowed the display